rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - wild
 - Other (open response)

-### Do you use a global `config.toml` override?

-You can create a `config.toml` file in your `CARGO_HOME` directory (e.g. `~/.cargo/config.toml`) which can be used to apply certain compilation settings (e.g. using a faster linker) across all Cargo projects on your computer.
-Do you make use of this?

-Type: select one (optional)

-- Yes
-- No

 ### Do you use a nightly compiler to achieve better compilation performance?

 Please answer `Yes` only if you use the `nightly` toolchain primarily for achieving better compilation performance, not for other reasons.